yehia67/documentation/compass/0.1/how-to-guides/create-an-iota-network.md

 **If you want to test your application in your own IOTA network, you can run Compass and connect it to an IRI node.**

 For this basic setup, you'll install an IRI node and Compass on the same server or virtual machine.
+But, you could run multiple IRI nodes and connect them to each other as neighbors.

 :::info:
 You could also install a signing server for increased security.